How to install Android 12 beta — A step-by-step Guide

 Install Android 12?
-After going through the initial developer preview phase, the fifth Android 12 beta now is here.
+After going through the initial developer preview phase, the fifth Android 12 beta is now here.
 The latest Android 12 beta is a release applicant, meaning the solid launch is next.
-Google says its major goal is to make Android 12 “more intuitive, greater performing, and more secure.
+Google says its major goal is to make Android 12 “more intuitive, better performing, and secure.

-But betas are majorly geared towards developers, this latest release is nearly stable.
-There might still be some issues, but general users would probably be GOOD using this as a daily driver.
-For those with an extra Pixel, you can easily download and apply the update manually or via OTA.
+But betas are mainly geared toward developers, and this latest release is nearly stable.
+There might still be some issues, but general users would be GOOD using this as a daily driver.
+You can easily download and apply the update manually or via OTA for those with an extra Pixel.
 That said, the recommended method is an over-the-air update which you can sign up for here to check phone eligibility.

 Using a factory image is the default method, But we highly recommend skipping the factory images in favor of OTA images.
-You’ll still have to install it manually, but while we using an OTA image doesn’t require you to completely wipe your device.
-Yes, if you are a developer and want the cleanest method, factory images might be better for you.
+You’ll still have to install it manually, but while we are using an OTA image doesn’t require you to wipe your device completely.
+If you are a developer and want the cleanest method, factory images might be better for you.